tubayalvacc/Wheels_n-_Works/README.md

 ## **Sample Version**
 This document presents a simplified sample version of the "Wheels n’ Works" project.
-It highlights the essential functionalities and features available to users, including non-customers, customers, shop owners, and super admins.
-This version serves to illustrate the key components of the system while maintaining a less complex structure.
+It highlights the essential functionalities and features available to users, including non-customers, customers and shop owners This version serves to illustrate the key components of the system while maintaining a less complex structure.

 ![Alt text](/ReadMe/2.png)